 - 1. Avoid hypoxia and hypotension

 - 2. Avoid abnormal pCO2

 - 3. Maintain normothermia

 - 4. Keep cervical spine immobilised

 - 5. Keep ICP <20 mmHg\

 - 6. Maintain adequate cerebral perfusion pressure (CPP)

+- 7. Consider Tranexamic Acid see Appendix 4b.
+Tranexamic acid algorithm

 \When the child presents they will not have an ICP monitor in place, so it should be assumed that the ICP is 20mmHg and the mean arterial blood pressure (MAP) should be maintained high enough to ensure an adequate CPP.